You are here

 When a competitor believes their answer is correct, they must slide their puzzle sheet to the grader and touch the precision timer with both hands to stop the timer.
 The grader notes the time on the shared timer, and has up to one minute to grade the puzzle sheet.
 A judge will come by, record the competitor’s official time from the precision timer, and reset the precision timer.
 The next step depends on whether the answer is correct and the state of the other grader.

 • If the answer is correct and the other grader is currently grading, the grader finishes grading silently and waits until the full minute is up or until the other grader’s full minute is up, whichever is earlier.
-At that point, the grader announces the presence of a correct answer, and the match stops.
+At that point, the grader announces the presence of a correct answer.

-• If the answer is correct and the other grader is not currently grading, the grader announces the correct answer as soon as this is determined, and the match stops.
-(The other competitor may continue solving informally, but their time is not recorded.)
+• If the answer is correct and the other grader is not currently grading, the grader announces the correct answer as soon as this is determined.
+The other competitor may continue solving.

 • If the answer is incorrect, the grader waits until the end of the full minute, and then if the competition is not over, then the grader instructs the competitor to put their hands on the timer for one second to prepare it.
 The puzzle sheet is returned to the competitor face-down, with no information other than the answer being wrong.
 The competitor then releases their hands, flips over their incorrect sheet, and continues.